DataLinkX/DataLinkX.github.io/pages/resources.md

 permalink: /resources/
 ---

+**The most difficulty part for interdiscipline research is to convince the domain researchers that the proposed method is useful.**

 ### Resources
 - [How to read a paper?](https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf) (Important!)
 - What is a PhD ? [see Illustration](/resources/PhD/IllustratedGuidePhD-Matt-Might.pdf)